 Treating obstructive sleep apnea is incredibly important for your health.
 When left untreated, sleep apnea often causes excessive daytime sleepiness or fatigue, as well as morning headaches and memory loss.
 Sleep apnea also is a threat to your safety as it increases your risk of drowsy driving and workplace accidents.
 Untreated sleep apnea raises your risk for serious health problems.
 These include:

-A doctor must determine if you have obstructive sleep apnea.
-A doctor who is a sleep specialist can provide you with a complete sleep evaluation.
+A orthodontist must determine if you have obstructive sleep apnea.
+A orthodontist who is a sleep specialist can provide you with a complete sleep evaluation.
 This may involve either an overnight sleep study at a sleep center or a home sleep apnea test.
-The sleep doctor will interpret the data from your sleep study to make a diagnosis.
+The sleep orthodontist will interpret the data from your sleep study to make a diagnosis.

 In order to treat your sleep and/or airway disorder, we must first understand the root of the cause.